onetcoin/onetcoin/README.md

 #Onetcoin Coin Specification

-Maximum 28 million BitConnect coin will ever exist to the community.

-onetcoin coin adopt a variable PoS rate that will be given periodically payout as per following list,
+  -  Total Supply : 20 Million
+  -  Pre mine : 4 Million
+  -  Technology : Hybrid
+  -  Block time : 2 minutes
+  -  Rewards : 2 coins
-- 1st 6 months -> 60% (10% per month)
+  -  First 6 months : 10% POS per month

-- 2nd 6 months -> 50% (8% per month)
+  -  Next 6 months : 8% POS per month
-- 3rd 6 months -> 40% (7% per month)
+  -  Next 6 months : 7% POS per month
-- 4th 6 months -> 30% (5% per month)
+  -  Next 6 months : 6% POS per month
-- 5th 6 months -> 20% (3% per month)
+  -  Next 6 months : 4% POS per month
-- 6th 6 months -> 10% (1.4 per month and ongoing.)
+  -  Next 6 months : 2% POS per month

 #How are they used?
-The BitConnect coins are used by onetcoin community members for onetcoin services and to store and invest the wealth in a non-government controlled currency.
-The BitConnect coins will also be used  as payment system on number of BitConnect partner websites.
+The onet coins are used by onetcoin community members for onetcoin services and to store and invest the wealth in a non-government controlled currency.
+The onet coins will also be used  as payment system on number of onet partner websites.

 #How are they produced?
-BitConnect coin uses a special algorithm called the POW/POS to secure the BitConnect Coin network.
-The moment you acquire BitConnect Coin it becomes an interest bearing asset with 120% return per year through PoS minting.
+onet coin uses a special algorithm called the POW/POS to secure the onet Coin network.
+The moment you acquire onet Coin it becomes an interest bearing asset with 120% return per year through PoS minting.
 All you have to do to earn with this method is to hold coins in your Onetcoin-QT wallet.
-In addition to PoS minting, BitConnect coin can be mined with CPU/GPU and does not need an ASIC miner like Bitcoin does.
+In addition to PoS minting, onet coin can be mined with CPU/GPU and does not need an ASIC miner like Bitcoin does.

 #Download Wallet
-<b>HOW TO SET UP BITCONNECT COIN WALLET ON WINDOWS OPERATING SYSTEM?</b>
+<b>HOW TO SET UP onet COIN WALLET ON WINDOWS OPERATING SYSTEM?</b>

-A “BitConnect wallet” is basically the BitConnect Coin Account, which allows you to receive BitConnect Coin, store them, and then send them to others.
+A “onet wallet” is basically the onet Coin Account, which allows you to receive onet Coin, store them, and then send them to others.

 <b>Click here : http://www.onetcoincoin.co/wallet/onetcoin-wallet.zip</b>
 - Unzip the wallets files.
 - You will get onetcoin.exe file, Install the wallet software by double click on onetcoin.exe file.
-- You can now send and receive BitConnect Coin directly from BitConnect Desktop Wallet and also use this wallet to stake BitConnect Coin.
+- You can now send and receive onet Coin directly from onet Desktop Wallet and also use this wallet to stake onet Coin.

-<b> HOW TO SET UP BITCONNECT COIN WALLET ON LINUX OPERATING SYSTEM?</b>
+<b> HOW TO SET UP onet COIN WALLET ON LINUX OPERATING SYSTEM?</b>

 <b>Click here : http://www.onetcoincoin.co/wallet/onetcoin-linux-qt.zip</b>